Nose - sense of smell

-The deer's hearing is its most important sense, because even if the wind is not favorable, there is the chance that the deer will hear something.
+The deer's hearing is its most important sense, because even if the wind is not favourable, there is the chance that the deer will hear something.

 How well can a deer hear?
 Far better then us humans.
 With such large ears and being able to independently angle and rotate them, this enables them to hear more effectively then us.
-Deer can focus right into where they thought they heard the sound - pinpoint.
+Deer can focus right into where they thought they heard the sound and pin point the source.

 Deer often wait for corroboration from another of their senses for a danger warning.
 If the hunter can feed a buck's ears or nose false information, he may be able to get away with actually allowing the animal to see him.

 This depends on many factors.
 Man made sounds like talking, yelling, coughing, slamming car doors are obvious alert sounds to deer.
 Now deer deep in the forest will not react to the same sounds as an urban buck for example.
-It is safe to say that sounds unfamiliar or out of the ordinary of a whitetails environment will warrent attension.
+It is safe to say that sounds unfamiliar or out of the ordinary of a whitetails environment will warrant attention.

 Big Bucks Notes

 Pheromones deposited at signposts ( rubs and scrapes) by mature bucks may have a " bio-stimulating " or trigger effect on the breeding season.

 Older bucks may also produce " controlling " or " priming " pheromones that yearling bucks are not physically mature enough to produce. *

 (* Taken from QDMA's ?
 Whitetail Deer Report )